galinir6/project_library/readme.md

 5. **after log in:**
    - after logging in you can use the unit tests to quickly add data.
    - or add data manually with the app functions.
+   - refresh page if you dont see the added data.

+## included pydoc html file but it does not work like it should.